Technical documentation for startups is like planning to build a house.

 Frequently Asked Questions

-Because good docs help you ship faster with fewer mistakes.
-They capture how things work, why choices were made, and how to use your product—so people don’t have to rediscover the same answers.
+Because the right docs help you move faster with fewer mistakes.
+They capture how things work, why decisions were made, and how to use or change the system without people having to rediscover answers.

 - Onboard engineers in days, not weeks

-- Preserve decisions and context to reduce rework and “tribal knowledge” silos
+- Preserve decisions and context so knowledge survives handoffs and churn

-- Make reviews, handoffs, and cross-team collaboration smoother by clarifying interfaces and constraints
+- Make reviews and collaboration smoother by clarifying interfaces and constraints

 - Support reliability, security, and compliance as you scale

-- Cut context-switching by pointing people to a single source of truth
+- Cut context-switching by pointing everyone to a single source of truth

 Externally, clear docs help you: